8

 LOAD

-Figure 1: A simple
+Figure 1: A simple representation of a drive system

 When choosing a medium-voltage AC drive, considerations